What can I do?

 What are my responsibilities?

 - Venues need a COVID Safety Plan.
-Guidelines will be available for premises to refer to in developing their Plans.
+Guidelines are available to help premises develop their Plan.

 - Venues are required to ask all patrons for their first name and phone number and record it along with the date and time they attended the venue.
-Details can be securely destroyed after 28 days.
+Details should be securely destroyed after 28 days.
+Electronic recording of these details is preferred.
+Consider using the free Check In CBR app for a safe and easy way to capture these details.

-- Venues need to carefully manage the entry, exit and flow of visitors through their premises.
+- Venues need to carefully manage the entry, exit and flow of visitors through their premises to maintain physical distancing.

 - Venues should increase cleaning of high touch areas and other facilities.